piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 **NOTE**

-> As shown in the quick example a path can be a bundle resource `@JungiFooBundle/Resources/theme`.
+> As shown in the quick example a path can be a bundle resource e.g. `@JungiFooBundle/Resources/theme`.

 ### ThemeInfo